arcsin3x/CrackMe/README.md

 I have hidden the private key of an Ethereum wallet in this image.

-And I have left some digital assets and fee in this wallet that you can transfer to you account.
+And I have left some digital assets and fee in this wallet that you can transfer money to your account.

 At present, the value of the wallet is not much, but I believe it will increase with time.